jimbach/molecular_plane_analyzer/README.md

 run this program from the command line like: normal_vectors [input.xyz] [control_file.fcf]

-where input.xyz is a file containing only your molecule of interest. you can generate this file for example by selections in VMD and printing only your molecule of interest into an .xyz file. if you have multiple molecules in your system you need to repeat this step for each molecule type you want to analyze
+where input.xyz is a file containing only your molecule of interest, where multiple frames are possible. you can generate this file for example by selections in VMD and printing only your molecule of interest into an .xyz file. if you have multiple molecules in your system you need to repeat this step for each molecule type you want to analyze

 if the .xyz file was generated the input paramters of the script need to be specified within the control file. this looks like, where comments start with a # :